 - Is the DTP looking to convert projects to CASE?

-- What is covered by the studentship?
+- What is covered as standard for all studentships?

-- What funding is available for project costs?
+- What other funding is available?

 - When students undertake research at different GW4 institutions, how will their research be funded?